YV3399/E-jet-family-YV/Documentation/guide.markdown

   able to read them and issue standard and free text replies, but variables will not be detected, and message-specific reply options will not be given.

+To select a CPDLC backend, on the MCDU, go to the NAV page, then select "ATC" (LSK R1), go to page 2, and select "DATALINK CFG" (LSK L1).

 Note that selecting a backend other than HOPPIE for CPDLC will still keep the ACARS system on the Hoppie network; if you are flying on FGMP and wish to communicate via the FGMP IRC, then you will have to use CPDLC for that; ACARS